Million Dollar Bike Ride

 Inspire yourself to set up your fundraising campaigns from peloton rides, virtual yoga classes, 5K runs, and much more!
 Create a unique team page in minutes, ask for donations, and share with family and friends on social media to help raise funds for research!

 We ask our community to rally their friends, family, and networks to support our work.
 Creating a fundraiser for Team Telomere will help our community move forward with our mission, and you’ll help your friends feel good about doing good.
 Starting a fundraiser is easy to do, and it’s fun.
-We’ll even give you all the tools you need to make a difference.
+To help you we have created a communications toolkit.

 Lay Summary: